zschzen/zschzen.github.io/_posts/2023-06-13-greetings.md

 pin: true
 ---

 Hello, dear readers, and welcome!
 I am excited to embark on this journey of sharing my knowledge and experiences in the realm of game development.
-Whether you're a seasoned developer, a curious beginner, or simply someone with an interest in the fascinating world of games, this blog is designed to provide you with valuable insights, helpful resources, and inspiring ideas.
+Whether you're a curious beginner, or simply someone with an interest in the fascinating world of games, this blog is designed to provide you with valuable insights, helpful resources, and inspiring ideas.

 ## Purpose
 Before we dive into the realm of game development, it's important to establish the purpose of this blog.
 The content you'll find here is primarily created for **learning purposes**.
 I want to emphasize that the code provided may **not be optimized or game-ready**.
 Its purpose is to serve as a learning resource, helping you understand and experiment with different concepts and techniques.